neow3j/neow3j-docs/docs/neo-n3/faq.md

 [this Medium article](https://neospcc.medium.com/thou-shalt-check-their-witnesses-485d2bf8375d) about the mechanisms around signers, scopes and witnesses.

-##### What is the difference between Witness Rules and the `@Permission`s on a smart contract
+##### What is the difference between Witness Rules and the `@Permission` annotation on a smart contract?

+> **TL;DR** Witness rules restrict/allow actions of a transaction, while @Permission defines which non-safe methods a smart contract is allowed to invoke on other smart contracts.

 Witness rules (but also the `allowContracts` and `allowGroups` witness scopes) allow you to control the usage of your signature on a per-transaction basis.
 It tells the NeoVM in which contracts it is allowed to use the provided signature.
 If your invocation leads to a call to a contract not mentioned in your rules, then the called contract cannot make changes on your behalf.

-On the other hand, the `@Permission` feature on a smart contract restricts the calls that the contract can make once deployed.
+On the other hand, the `@Permission` annotation on a smart contract restricts the calls that the contract can make once deployed.
 I.e., it doesn't care about signatures but can be used to prohibit calling arbitrary contracts from within a contract.
-These restrictions are applied to all invocations of that contract.
+These restrictions are applied to all invocations of that contract (regardless of what is allowed in the transactions invoking it).

 Both concepts are used to reduce the attack surface on a transaction.
-Note, that permissions only apply when it's an contract call that changes state or emits notifications.
-Reads from one contract to another cannot be restricted with this feature.
+Note, that permissions only apply when it's a contract call that changes state or emits notifications.
+Reading from one contract to another won't be restricted with the `@Permission` annotation.

 ### SDK - dApp Development